Sudbury Youth Rocks Music Program

 The Anger Management program includes cognitive behavioural sessions on anger, stress, communication and conflict resolution.
 The program was developed by the John Howard Society of Windsor in collaboration with Correctional Service Canada.
 This program teaches people to use appropriate thoughts and actions to express anger.
 Individuals are taught skills to help understand themselves and how to identify and express their anger appropriately.

-Caring Dads is an intervention program for fathers (including biological, step, common-law) who have physically abused, emotionally abused or neglected their children, or exposed their children to domestic violence or who are deemed to be at high-risk for these behaviours
+Dads Matter is an intervention program for fathers (including biological, step, common-law) who have physically abused, emotionally abused or neglected their children, or exposed their children to domestic violence or who are deemed to be at high-risk for these behaviours.

-The program consists of a 17-week, empirically-based, manualized group parenting intervention for fathers, systematic outreach to mothers to ensure safety and freedom from coercion, and ongoing, collaborative case management of fathers with referrers and with other professionals involved with men’s families.
+The program consists of a 12-week, empirically-based, group parenting intervention for fathers, systematic outreach to mothers to ensure safety and freedom from coercion, and ongoing, collaborative case management of fathers with referrers and with other professionals involved with men’s families.